 Large corporation involvement in environment, sustainability, community and communications.

 Public issues management.

 Our Board believes that its composition should reflect the rich diversity of the communities we serve.
-In December 2016, the Board approved a Board Diversity Policy, which is included under Tab 2 of our Board Manual and is a key element of our Social Management System.
-The Board identifies diversity as an essential element in attracting qualified Directors and maintaining a high-functioning Board.
+The Board identifies diversity as an essential element in attracting qualified directors and maintaining a high-functioning Board.
 Under the Policy, our Board aspires to achieve a target of having at least half our Board members being made up of individuals from the four designated groups identified in our governing legislation: women, visible minorities, persons with disabilities and aboriginal persons.
-We consider other factors such as ethnicity, age, nationality, sexual orientation and geographic location.
-The average age of our current Directors is 60.
+We welcome other aspects of diversity such as ethnicity, age, nationality, sexual orientation and geographic location.
+The average age of our current directors is 60.
 The chart below reports the current makeup of the Board with regard to the four groups.